Patient navigators provide personalized support for patients and their families, acting as liaisons between you and your health-care team.

 - Provide emotional support and connect patients with clinical social workers and support groups.

-- Coordinate multiple medical appointments (physician visits, lab tests, imaging tests, etc.)
+- Coordinate multiple medical appointments, including physician visits, lab tests and imaging tests.

-- Help patients and families overcome language barriers by connecting them with interpreter services
+- Connect patients and families with interpreter services.

-- Act as patient advocates and communicate patients’ wishes to the healthcare team.
+- Act as patient advocates and communicate patients’ wishes to their health-care team.

 - Attend physician visits with patients to ensure they understand the information shared.